iansoliven/cpkAnalysis/README.md

 ### Adding Histogram Charts
 Run `python addHistoCharts.py` after the merge completes to append histogram worksheets immediately after the **Measurements** sheets.
 The script creates one sheet per Event (named `Histogram_<EVENT>`), grouping rows in the Measurements tables by Test Name and Lot so each chart shows a single Test/Lot pair.
 Charts are laid out with Test Names on rows and Lots on columns; the X axis is padded slightly so low/high limit markers stay visible even when they coincide with the data extremes.

-When the Measurements data includes an `INT`/Interval column, each chart overlays color-coded histograms for every interval value and adds a legend showing the subgroup labels.
-Numeric intervals are ordered from smallest to largest so time-based stress steps read left to right.
-Rows without an interval entry are collected into an `INT Missing` series.
+When the Measurements data includes an `INT`/Interval column, each chart overlays color-coded histograms for every interval value and adds a legend showing the subgroup labels. `INT Prescreen` is always displayed first, numeric INT labels follow from smallest to largest so time-based stress steps read left to right, and any remaining text labels (including `INT Missing`) are appended afterward.
+Rows without an interval entry are collected into an `INT Missing` series, and the combined legend is positioned outside the plot area on the right so the bins remain unobstructed.

 A bold annotation in the upper-right corner reports the mean shift between the smallest and largest INT groups (mean of max INT minus mean of min INT).
 Units are appended when available.